One day in Wilderness. That’s all it took.

 Check-In at The Wilderness Hotel

 Back to our one night in Wilderness and our arrival at the Wilderness hotel.
 All the deluxe rooms were booked when we called earlier in the week, so we were automatically booked into a standard room.
-I was a bit worried about the “standard” part because the price was not so standard, but the room was lovely and exceeded my expectation.
+Note to self: Book popular hotels longer in advance!
+I was a bit worried about the “standard” part because the price was not that standard, but the room was lovely and exceeded my expectation.

-We checked in a little after 3 pm which is the earliest available check-in time.
+We checked in just after 3 pm which is the earliest available check-in time.
 Yes, we couldn’t wait to get away ok!
-Like I said, we seriously needed the break to get some much needed Mommy and Daddy time.
+Like I said, we needed the break and some much needed “us” time.
 We dumped our bag, checked out the room and had the complimentary coffee.
 What is it with those minute milk thingies?!
 You need 4 of them for one cup at least and they always only supply 2 per guest.
+I like my coffee milky.

 Our room did not have a view, but that was fine because we were not going to spend much time there anyway.
 The view from the deck over the hotel entrance is spectacular.
 I enjoyed it over a cup of coffee later after our walk on the beach.